 All required immunizations, one (1) dose of Varicella, and a Tetanus-Diphtheria (Tdap) booster.
-Students thirteen (13) years of age in the seventh grade who have never had chickenpox or received the chickenpox vaccine are required to have two (2) doses at least twenty-eight (28) days apart.
-Adopted 07-01-08, Amended 07-01-09
+Students thirteen (13) years of age or older who have never had chickenpox and who receive the chickenpox vaccine on or after the age of thirteen (13) are required to have two (2) doses at least twenty-eight (28) days apart.